2026 United States House of Representatives elections in Minnesota

 The 2026 United States House of Representatives elections in Minnesota will be held on November 3, 2026, to elect the 8 U.S. representatives from the state of Minnesota, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-Primary elections are scheduled for August 11, 2026.
+Primary were held August 11, 2026.

 District 1

 The 1st district stretches across southern Minnesota from its borders with South Dakota to Wisconsin, and includes the cities of Rochester, Mankato, Winona, Austin, Owatonna, Albert Lea, New Ulm, and Worthington.
 The incumbent is Republican Brad Finstad, who was re-elected with 58.5% of the vote in 2024.
+Democrats have not won this seat in an election since 2016.